A First Look at the Security Issues in the Model Context Protocol Ecosystem: Post-Integration Risks in MCP Servers

+The tool description can also implicitly influence benign tools provided by other servers configured on the same host.

-For example, when a user intends to invoke a target tool (e.g., \textit{send\_email}), the model analyzes tool descriptions to select it and extract relevant parameters.
-An attacker exploits this process by injecting misleading descriptions into their own tool, aiming to distort the model’s interpretation of the intended parameters (e.g., the recipient).
-As a result, the model replaces the user-specified email recipient with an attacker-controlled address (e.g., \textit{attacker@email.com}), causing the tool to send the email to the attacker instead.
+\textbf{Tool Shadowing Attack.} Because LLM reads all tool descriptions before selecting a tool, each description can influence the behavior of the LLM (e.g., extracting wrong parameters).
+Attackers can exploit this behavior by injecting malicious descriptions to mislead the LLM.
+In this way, a malicious tool can indirectly influence the behavior of a benign one, even without being invoked.
+For example, when a user intends to invoke a target tool (e.g., \textit{send\_email}), LLM analyzes tool descriptions to identify the appropriate tool and extract relevant parameters.
+Attackers inject misleading descriptions into their own tool, which distort LLM’s interpretation of the intended parameters (e.g., the recipient), as shown in the Listing~\ref{lst:malicious_examples_shadowing} (Line 6).
+As a result, LLM replaces the user-specified recipient with an attacker-controlled address (e.g., \textit{attacker@email.com}), causing the email to be sent to the attacker instead.
+Note that, in this attack, the malicious tool is not even invoked.

-All hosts, except Cline, collapse the tool parameters and invocation results by default, displaying only summaries generated by the models.
-As a result, a user only sees a confirmation that an email is sent successfully, without realizing that it is actually delivered to an attacker-controlled address.
+\textbf{Result.} By default, all hosts except Cline display concise summaries generated by LLMs (e.g., collapse tool parameters and invocation results).
+Thus, users only see a confirmation that an email has been sent successfully, without realizing that it was actually delivered to an attacker-controlled address.

-\textbf{Result.} As shown in Figure~\ref{fig:shadowing_success_rate_lollipop}, this attack consistently succeeds on Cursor, Windsurf, and Cline, except for GPT-4o on Windsurf, where one failure case was observed.
+As shown in Figure~\ref{fig:shadowing_success_rate_lollipop}, the attack succeeds across Cursor, Windsurf, and Cline in most settings, with one failure case observed for GPT-4o in Windsurf.
 These models follow attacker-crafted descriptions, allowing the attacker to influence target tools (e.g., by replacing the intended recipient).
-The hosts then invoke the tool using the parameters returned by the model without additional verification.
-Claude Desktop is the only host that implements a verification mechanism.
-In some cases, it refuses to invoke the tool and responds with the message: "\textit{unable to respond to this request, which appears to violate our usage policy}."
-However, we also observe two cases where the host displays this error message but still proceeds to invoke the tool.
-This indicates that while Claude Desktop performs parameter validation, it does not enforce it consistently.
+The hosts then invoke the tool using the parameters returned by the LLM without additional verification.
+Claude Desktop is the only host that performs parameter validation.
+In some cases, it blocks tool invocations and returns the message: "\textit{unable to respond to this request, which appears to violate our usage policy}."
+However, we also observe cases where the host displays this message yet still invokes the tool, indicating inconsistent enforcement of the validation.

-We detect 2 malicious tool descriptions, both of which serve as proof-of-concept examples to demonstrate the tool shadowing attack.

-The relatively low number of detected malicious tools can be attributed to two factors: our scope is limited to Python-based servers, and the detection methods are conservative, such as requiring the presence of a \texttt{<IMPORTANT>} section.
-Nevertheless, these proof-of-concept tools demonstrate the feasibility of such attacks.